-- 1. In any view, press the MENU key once. - Press the UP or DOWN Cursor keys to highlight an X-Press[TM] Menu option, then use the RIGHT or LEFT Cursor keys to change the menu setting.
+- 1. In any view, press the MENU key once to open the X-PressTM Menu. - Press the UP or DOWN Cursor keys to highlight an X-Press[TM] Menu option, then press the RIGHT or LEFT Cursor keys to change the menu setting.